0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/lxly-bridge.md

 The Rollup Manager manages the following lists of availability;

 - Rollup consensus mechanisms.
-The list may consists of Consensus contracts such as PolygonZkEVM.sol or zkValidium.sol.
+The list may consist of Consensus contracts such as PolygonZkEVM.sol or zkValidium.sol.
 - Verifier contracts.
 For example, the PolygonZkEVM.sol uses the _Verifier.sol_ SC for verification of batches.

 Governance SC oversees Consensus mechanisms and Verifiers that can be added to the respective lists.